haripriyasahoo/al-folio/_pages/about.md

 - <b> Oceanic/atmospheric turbulence</b>: large-eddy simulation of near-surface layers, Reynolds-stress modelling, non-equilibrium turbulence
 - <b> Computational science </b>: machine-learning models for interfacial flows, adjoint methods, immersed boundary methods, adaptive methods

-<a href="/positions/">Contact us</a> to learn more about the interdisciplinary research activities in the lab.
+<a href="/positions/">Contact us</a> to learn more about the research activities in the lab.